Patients are admitted to our hospitals in the following ways:

 - Patients can submit their deposits at the admissions desk in the main lobby of the hospital according to the class of admission.

-- The accepted methods are payments are as below: Cash Card* (A surcharge is levied as per the card/service.
-We do not accept American Express cards.) *We accept only cash or Mastercard and Visa credit/debit cards.
+- The accepted methods of payments are: Cash Card* (A surcharge is levied as per the card / service.
+We do not accept American Express cards.) *We accept only cash or Mastercard and Visa credit / debit cards.

 - Our admission department confirms the surgical bookings a day before the surgery.